cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 ### Overview

-Implementing proposer-based timestamps will require a few changes to Tendermint’s code.
+Implementing proposer-based timestamps will require a few changes to CometBFT’s code.
 These changes will be to the following components:
 * The `internal/consensus/` package.
 * The `state/` package.